GCSE Maths · Foundation & Higher

 1. Draw each boundary line separately (dashed or solid as appropriate).

-2. For each inequality, work out which side of its line satisfies it (using the test-point method).
+2. For each inequality, work out which side satisfies it using the test-point method.

 3. The required region is where all the satisfied sides overlap.

-4. You can label this region R, or shade only this region (leaving the rest unshaded), or shade everything outside it — follow the wording of the question.
+4. Label this region $R$, or shade only it, or shade everything outside — follow the question wording.

 Worked Example 5 Two simultaneous inequalities